DCItd/ClientInfo/index.md

 - [Intake paperwork!](http://google.com)
 - [ROI!](http://google.com)
   - If you want information to be release.
 >

 ### EAP Authorization Number

 >
-> Number is need when useing employee assistance program.
+> Authorization number is needed when useing your employee assistance program.
 >